ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Leader Initialization {#leader-init}

-The Leader begins the aggregate initialization phase with the set of candidate reports as follows:

-1. Generate a fresh AggregationJobID.
+The Leader begins the aggregate initialization by sampling a fresh AggregationJobID.

+Next, for each report in the candidate set, it checks if the report ID corresponds to a report ID it has previously stored for this task.
+If so, it marks the report as invalid and removes it from the candidate set.

-1. Decrypt the input share for each report share as described in
+Next, the Leader decrypts each of its report shares as described in
-   {{input-share-decryption}}.
-1. Check that the resulting input share is valid as described in
+{{input-share-decryption}}, then checks input share validity as described in
 {{input-share-validation}}.

-If any step invalidates the report, the Leader rejects the report and removes it from the set of candidate reports.
+If either step invalidates the report, the Leader rejects the report and removes it from the set of candidate reports.

 Next, for each report the Leader executes the following procedure: